Baneen04/Naive-Bayes/README.md

 # Naive-Bayes
-In my project, I have implemented the Naive Bayes algorithm to perform classification tasks based on probabilistic principles.
+In my project, I have implemented the Naive Bayes algorithm to perform classification tasks based on probabilistic principles.Utilizing Bayes' theorem, the algorithm calculates the probability of a data point belonging to a particular class, assuming feature independence.
+This approach enabled efficient and accurate classification by leveraging the simplicity of conditional probability, even with large datasets.
+The Naive Bayes classifier proved effective for handling various types of data and provided robust performance, making it a valuable tool for predictive modeling and pattern recognition in my project.